 Hunter Hoffman, director of the University of Washington’s Virtual Reality Research Center, has a new take on how to deal with pain.
 He’s created SnowWorld, an innovative virtual reality program that distracts burn victims during painful wound care procedures with a glacial world of snowmen waiting to be pegged with snowballs.
-We caught up with Hoffman—one of the 87 designers in the Cooper-Hewitt, National Design Museum’s Design Life Now exhibition—before his VR headset moves to the Contemporary Arts Museum Houston on January 26.
+We caught up with Hoffman—one of the 87 designers in the Cooper-Hewitt, National Design Museum’s

 Why did you choose to focus on burn patients?